 - Execute the scripts using root privileges. - The exit code 0 indicates normal termination.
 The value other than 0 indicates abnormal termination or switching process failures. - If the script exceeds the maximum execution time (ScriptTimeout), switching process will fail. - Each script has the environment variable defined in RMS. - The script must be entered with a full path name.
 If you are specifying arguments, separate the arguments with "blanks".

-For details of each script, refer to "2.6.3 Scripts" of the "PRIMECLUSTER RMS with Wizard Tools Configuration and Administration Guide".
+For details of each script, refer to the "PRIMECLUSTER RMS with Wizard Tools Configuration and Administration Guide".

 Notice (prestartup\, nomount\, mount\)